DavidVogelxyz/library/servers/openvpn-server-on-debian.md

 Add a firewall rule to allow SSH connections from only specific IP addresses:

 ```
-ufw allow from $IP_ADDRESS proto tcp to any port 22
+sudo ufw allow from $IP_ADDRESS proto tcp to any port 22
 ```

 Add a firewall rule to allow OpenVPN connections from only specific IP addresses (this is not advised, as it will limit the utility of the VPN):

 ```
-ufw allow from $IP_ADDRESS proto tcp to any port 1194
+sudo ufw allow from $IP_ADDRESS proto tcp to any port 1194
 ```

 ### Enabling UFW